hollypartridge/Space-Invaders-GA-Project-1/readme.md

 * I am really proud of this project as it was my first time creating a game (or any kind of dev project).
 * The movement of the aliens, as this was the part of the project I was most nervous about.
 * The animation that causes the lives display and player to shake when hit.
-* Allowed me cement and further evolve my knowledge of JavaScript.
+* Allowed me to cement and further evolve my knowledge of JavaScript.
 * Increased my confidence in developing on my own.

 ## Future Improvements